-In the 700 MHz auction held in 2014, Videotron acquired a package of seven spectrum licenses consisting of a single paired 5+5 MHz spectrum block in the upper 700 MHz band over a geographic territory which encompasses the provinces of Québec, Ontario (excluding the region of Northern Ontario), Alberta and British Columbia, for a total covered population of more than 28 million.
+In the 700 MHz auction held in 2014, Videotron acquired a package of seven spectrum licenses consisting of a single paired 5+5 MHz spectrum block in the upper 700 MHz band over a geographic territory which encompasses the provinces of Québec, Ontario (excluding the region of Northern Ontario), Alberta and British Columbia,(the spectrum licenses outside Quebec were subsequently sold to Shaw Communications Inc. ("Shaw") in 2017).
 The 700 MHz band presents certain superior propagation characteristics and benefits from well-developed LTE equipment and device ecosystems in North America.
-Ownership of the licenses acquired during the auction held in 2014 enhances Videotron's ability to maintain a leading edge, high performance wireless network in the Province of Québec and in the Ottawa region, and provides Videotron with a number of options to maximize the value of its investment in the rest of Ontario, Alberta and British Columbia.
+The 700 MHz band enhances Videotron's ability to maintain a leading edge and a high performance wireless network in the Province of Québec .

 In the Innovation, Science and Economic Development Canada ("ISED") auction for AWS-3 commercial mobile spectrum held on March 3, 2015, Videotron acquired four 30 MHz licenses for Eastern Québec, Southern Québec, Northern Québec and Eastern Ontario / Outaouais, covering 100% of the population of the Province of Québec and the Ottawa region.
-This spectrum, which supports LTE technology, will further enhance Videotron's ability to maintain a leading-edge, high performance wireless network in the Province of Québec and in the Ottawa region.
+This spectrum, which supports LTE technology, further enhances Videotron's ability to maintain a leading-edge, high performance wireless network in the Province of Québec and in the Ottawa region.

-On May 12, 2015, after the closing of ISED's auction for 2500 MHz commercial mobile spectrum, Videotron was declared the successful bidder for eighteen licenses covering all of the Province of

-Québec as well as the major urban centres in the rest of Canada, including Toronto, Ottawa, Calgary, Edmonton and Vancouver.
+On May 12, 2015, after the closing of ISED's auction for 2500 MHz commercial mobile spectrum, Videotron was declared the successful bidder for eighteen licenses covering all of the Province of Québec as well as the major urban centres in the rest of Canada, including Toronto, Ottawa, Calgary, Edmonton and Vancouver (the 2500 MHz spectrum licences outside Québec were subsequently sold to Shaw in 2017).